 F1.
-SCHOOL HOURS
+SCHOOL HOURS AND HOURS OF ATTENDANCE

-The Suzuki School opens at 7:00 AM and closes at 6:00 PM.
-Children may arrive no earlier than 7:00 AM and should come no later than 9:00 AM on a routine basis.
+The Suzuki School hours of operation before COVID19 were 7 AM to 6 PM.
+Since COVID19, the hours of operation have had to shift to address the need not to commingle groups of children/staff, staffing challenges and the workforce availability and their work-life challenges.
+Currently, the school is open 7:45 to 5:15 PM.
+Children may arrive no earlier than 7:45 AM and should come no later than 9:00 AM on a routine basis.
+We do have plans to extend hours of operation until 5:30.
 If your child is going to be late or absent, we would appreciate a call to the school so that we may inform the teachers.